ASTREA: Introducing Agentic Intelligence for Orbital Thermal Autonomy: Results and Comparative Analysis

+For the first on-orbit configuration, the analysis window of the LLM agent was set to a conservative 15 minutes.
+This duration was selected as a prudential minimum considering the system’s measured inference latency: some queries required up to 8 minutes for completion (see Figure~\ref{fig:latency}).
+Although a 10-minute window could have more closely matched the shortest stable orbital thermal cycles, the additional margin was intentionally introduced to ensure timing robustness and operational safety.
+The goal was to shorten the reasoning cycle as much as safely possible, considering the LLM’s inference latency and the fast thermal variations experienced in orbit.

+In this configuration, the agentic system exhibited an increase in the number of thermal violations and also produced shorter episode durations than the RL-only baseline.
+CPU utilization decreased, reflecting inefficient resource allocation under these dynamic conditions (Table~\ref{table:iss_results}).

-The mixed performance profile can be partially explained by a temporal mismatch between the LLM decision cycle and the orbital thermal dynamics, combined with the stabilizing effect of the agentic policy on thermal control.
-Unlike terrestrial experiments, where ambient temperature evolves gradually and predictably, the ISS undergoes rapid and extreme thermal transitions due to its 90-minute orbital period.
-As the station circles the Earth, it experiences approximately 45 minutes of direct sunlight followed by 45 minutes of eclipse, resulting in sharp temperature swings across its external surfaces.
+The degraded performance profile can be partially explained by a temporal mismatch between the LLM decision cycle and the orbital thermal dynamics, combined with the stabilizing effect of the agentic policy on thermal control.
+Unlike terrestrial experiments, where ambient temperature evolves gradually and predictably, the ISS undergoes rapid and extreme thermal transitions during its 90-minute orbit—approximately 45 minutes of direct solar exposure followed by 45 minutes of eclipse.
+These sharp transitions often occurred while the LLM was still processing its previous cycle, rendering some $\alpha$ recommendations outdated at the moment of application.

-In this experiment, the analysis window provided to the LLM was shortened to 15 minutes to approximate this orbital cadence.
-However, as illustrated in Figure~\ref{fig:latency}, the LLM required up to 8 minutes to generate a recommendation in the current configuration.
-During such an interval, the ISS may already undergo a complete sun/eclipse transition, rendering the suggested $\alpha$ value outdated at the moment of application.
-Consequently, some updates introduced exploratory behavior precisely during phases that demanded conservative exploitation, while in other cases the agentic adjustments reduced the magnitude and frequency of thermal violations.
+As a result, certain updates introduced exploratory behavior during phases that required more conservative exploitation, while in other cases the agentic modulation successfully reduced the magnitude and frequency of thermal violations.

-Despite the mixed outcomes observed in orbit, the successful deployment and execution of the agentic system aboard the ISS validates the feasibility of the onboard architecture under real flight conditions.
-This operational confirmation represents a critical milestone for future agentic system implementations in space environments.
+These observations motivated a second on-orbit configuration designed to align the reasoning cycle with the orbital period, aiming to test whether temporal synchronization could overcome the limitations identified in this setup.